Listy-co/movie-list-backend/README.md

 Link to main application: https://github.com/Listy-co/movie-list

-# movie-list-frontend
+# movie-list-backend

 ## Description

-This is the frontend of the Movie Application, built using React.
-It allows users to add, view, edit, and delete movies.
-The application also includes user authentication features.
+This is the backend of the Movie Application, built using Node.js, Express, and MongoDB.
+It provides RESTful APIs for managing movies and user authentication.

 ## Features

-- View a list of movies
 - Add a new movie
+- Get a list of movies
+- Get movie details by ID
-- Edit movie details
+- Update movie details
 - Delete a movie
-- View movie details

 ## Technologies Used
+- Node.js

-- React
+- Express
-- React Router
+- MongoDB
-- CSS
+- Mongoose
+- dotenv (for environment variables)
+- cors (for handling CORS)